luizveronesi/node-openai/README.md

 You need to add your credentials for each service you want to use.
 They are all ate file src/config/constants.js.

+You may also define them as environment variables, following the example at constants.js file.

 ### Open AI
 Set the variable NODE_OPENAI_KEY with the key as created at https://platform.openai.com/api-keys.
 You'll need a valid account with credits.